prvdmwrong/prvdmwrong/docs/reference/core/lifecycles/lifecycle.md

 ### fire `#!lua : (self: Lifecycle, ...unknown) -> ()`

 A method to fire the lifecycle method.
 It receives itself and the arguments passed to it.
-For convenience, Oh My Prvd provides two methods you can use:
+For convenience, Prvd 'M Wrong provides two methods you can use:

 - [`fireConcurrent(self, ...)`](fire-concurrent.md) which spawns all listeners
   concurrently